-Aside from the castle, there are two short hiking trails around the old town of Gruyeres you can access for more beautiful vantage points of the pre-alps and of the countryside.
-In the old town, you can start hiking from:
+Beyond the castle, Gruyeres offers two brief hiking trails around the old town that lead to stunning viewpoints of the pre-alps and countryside.
+In the old town, your hiking journey can begin from two locations:

-- Bastione d’ingresso, passing the meadows and trees located down below the castle.
-Ends in Gruyères Castle.
+- Bastione d’ingresso, where the trail meanders through meadows and trees situated below the castle, ending at Gruyeres Castle.

-- Église Saint-Théodule, passing the deer park and several houses.
-Ends in the car park at the entrance of the old town.
-This hike has better sceneries as it’s located east of Gruyeres old town where the views of the mountains are.
+- Église Saint-Théodule, where the path passes a deer park and several houses, concluding at the car park at the entrance of the old town.
+This hike offers superior scenery as it’s located east of Gruyeres’ old town, providing breathtaking views of the mountains.

-For me, the best reason why you should visit Gruyeres is its location.
+For me, the one of the best reasons why you should visit Gruyeres is its location.
 You get so close to the mountains and have so many perks and remarkable experiences.

 With the mountains, Gruyeres seems like an all-in-one destination.
 Not only do you find medieval magical encounters, but you get picturesque views, adventures, and relaxation from nature.

-When you reach the Montsalvens Dam, you can walk along with it and see the spectacular view of the Jogne Valley and Dents-Vertes de Charmey.
-You can continue hiking to Charmey by following the shore of lake Montsalvens.
-Once you reach Charmey, you can take the bus to Broc or Gruyeres to return.
+Upon reaching Montsalvens Dam, you can stroll along its length and take in the breathtaking view of the Jogne Valley and Dents-Vertes de Charmey.
+You can extend your hike to Charmey by following the shoreline of Lake Montsalvens.
+Once you arrive in Charmey, you can catch a bus back to Broc or Gruyères.